guiambros/silent-mouse/README.md

 bash silent-mouse.sh
 ```

 By default this disables only wireless mouse notifications.
-If you want to disable wireless keyboard notifications, you can add `--keyboard` to the script, i.e.,
+If you want to disable wireless keyboard notifications, you can add `--keyboard` to the script:

 ```
 git clone https://github.com/guiambros/silent-mouse